leaf-ai/studio-go-runner/docs/message_privacy.md

 }
 ```

-Response queues and report message encryption are not part of the base StudioML python offering and therefore are not documented here.
+Response queues and report message encryption client side details are not part of the base StudioML python offering and therefore are not documented here.
 Please review the documentation for the Cognizant session server for client side support.
 The open source completion service interface when implemented could also implement report message support with encryption, therefore this is specific to each individual implementation.

 Copyright © 2019-2020 Cognizant Digital Business, Evolutionary AI.
 All rights reserved.
 Issued under the Apache 2.0 license.